Berms

 If there's a property in your neighbourhood that you believe is a fire risk, you might first try to talk to the property owner.

-Road reserve berms should be kept free of vegetation to ensure safe use of the road and footpath for all users.
+No, road reserve berms should be kept free of vegetation including vegetables to ensure safe use of the road and footpath for all users.

 If any road reserve planting is deemed to be a hazard, Council can require that it be trimmed or removed.
 This is for public safety reasons; to ensure clear sight lines and clearance from footpaths, roads, streetlights and drainage.